NU Bulldogs, Lady Bulldogs, Bullpups and Lady Bullpups: Women's

 The Lady Bulldogs have won six straight championships, including a winning streak of 100 straight games.

 Junior

-After an incredible run to the title, the NU Bulldogs ended their trademark as "Perennial Doormats", "Bottom-Dwellers" and "Underdogs" and they became the Top Dogs of the league.
-They are expected to be a tough contender in the upcoming seasons of the UAAP.
+The NU Bulldogs have become a strong team in the league.
+They are expected to be a prospective contender in the upcoming seasons of the UAAP.
 The NU Bullpups have won four UAAP championships in four years.
 They won the UAAP championships in Season 74, 76, 78, 81.